-As a case in point, when I take young boaters out for seamanship exercises, I start the man-overboard drills with an example.
-I bring the boat up to 20 knots and ask one of the youngsters to throw a fender over board - and then count to 10 before yelling "Man Overboard!"
+As a case in point, when I take young boaters out for seamanship exercises, I start the man-over-board drills with an example.
+I bring the boat up to 20 knots and ask one of the youngsters to throw a fender over board - and then count to 10 before yelling "man overboard!"
 During those ten seconds, two things happen.
 The fender disappears behind the boat, well over a full football field behind, and the faces of the youngsters turn white and their jaws drop.

 Don't Fall Overboard!

 Clearly, the best defense is not falling overboard.
 That means:

-1. No "bow riding", i.e., sitting up on the bow with your feet dangling over the side (btw, violation of Federal regulations - no limbs outside the boat while underway).
-Assuming the prop misses you as the boat whizzes over you, you could very likely be rendered unconscious by the boat passing over you.
-That is assuming the propeller misses you.

-2. No sitting on the gunwales - the edge of the boat - even if you are holding on tight.
+- 1. No "bow riding", i.e., sitting up on the bow with your feet dangling over the side (btw, violation of Federal regulations no limbs outside the boat while underway).
+Assuming the prop misses you as the boat whizzes over you, you could very likely be rendered unconscious by the boat's passing over you.
+And, again, that is assuming the propeller misses you. - 2.
+No sitting on the gunwales the edge of the boat even if you are holding on tight.
 The skipper takes a wake too hard and you are airborne.
 If you land in the boat, it is a small miracle.
-If you were sitting on the transom, unless the boat is in reverse, physics demands that you end up in the water.
-That is if you are lucky enough that the boat is going fast enough for you to land behind the propeller.
+If you were sitting on the transom, unless the boat was in reverse, physics demands that you end up in the water, if you are lucky enough that the boat is going fast enough for you to land behind the propeller.
 You could be unlucky enough to land on the prop instead of in the water.
+A variation of sitting on the gunwales is holding the taff rail (railing around the stern of the boat) and jumping up and down with the swells as the boat passes over them.
+This is swell fun until the boat gets sluiced to one side or the other by those same swells pushing the bow around.
+Instead of coming down inside the stern of the boat, which a moment ago was just below you, you come down in the water.